The Royal Hotel closed in March 2018 in need of total refurbishment.

 A previous application had already been approved in 2014 to refurbish the Royal Hotel 14/00105/LBC.
 (Demolition of side and rear extensions of hotel, erection of side /rear extension to hotel, internal works, partial demolition and rebuilding of boundary wall to form visibility splays).

 Although supportive in principal of the proposed developments either side of the Royal Hotel in order to ensure the refurbishment of the Hotel itself, the FOABG strongly objected to the building of the five dwellings on the Bath Grounds.
 It was as a result of this proposal by Oakland Hotels that the FOABG launched their ‘Save the Bath Grounds Campaign’ on the 6th July 2018.
 Over the summer of 2018 we were overwhelmed with public support against this proposal with our petition gaining nearly 8000 signatures against any development on any part of the Bath Grounds, sending a clear message to the Oakland’s Hotels and the Town Council that the people of Ashby did not want their precious Bath Grounds despoiled by development.

 All this feedback was taken on by Oakland Hotels who over the last 12 months have redesigned their development proposals to remove any development on the Bath Grounds itself (the Hastings Garden is not officially part of the Bath Grounds and is not included in the Town Council's lease).

-AIso, instrumental to this change has been the agreement in principle earlier this year between Oakland’s Hotels and the Town Council for the purchase of the freehold of the Bath Grounds in the sum of £620K on behalf of the residents of Ashby.
+AIso, instrumental to this change has been the agreement in principle earlier this year between Oakland Hotels and the Town Council for the purchase of the freehold of the Bath Grounds in the sum of £620k on behalf of the residents of Ashby.
 This agreement is subject to the new application gaining approval.
 It is our understanding that the agreement between Oakland Hotels and the Town Council, seeks to ensure that the monies from this sale will go toward the refurbishment and re-opening of the Royal Hotel.